DataDog/dcos-datadog-agent-docs/README.md

 mode the Spark and Spark History Server packages have to be configured according to the D2IQ security recommendations for this mode of operation.

-The following instructions are provided as a reference only.
-If you have already installed Spark and History Server you may skip this section.
+> :warning: The following instructions are provided as a reference only.
+If you have already installed Spark and History
+> Server you may skip this section.

 1. Install HDFS